New Zealand Privacy Act 2020

 The IPP 3A amendment to the Privacy Act takes effect on 1 May 2026, introducing mandatory notification obligations for indirect collection of personal information.
 Organisations that collect personal data from third-party sources must have compliant processes in place before this date.

-See key requirements
+See the main requirements

 Collection Limitation (IPPs 1–4)